 In this paper we presented the design and development of two virtual laboratories that support the educational process in STEM lessons.
 In addition, we have displayed the results of a quantitative user evaluation with 40 participants - specialists in 3D games.
-As concerns the content and cognitive value of the

-Chemistry Lab, and the Wind Energy Lab, it was rated positively, well balanced, and met the expectations.
+As concerns the content and cognitive value of the Chemistry Lab, and the Wind Energy Lab, it was rated positively, well balanced, and met the expectations.
 Regarding the usability, the navigation into the virtual environments was easy, and the graphical user interfaces were reliable.
 The virtual laboratories were tagged as engaging, challenging, and entertaining even with their mid-quality 3D graphics, due to their web-based orientation.
 Moreover, the adoption of these educational tools in the learning process was clearly expressed.
 In addition to the positive evaluation of these educational serious games, an important element that has emerged is that users would like to create and customize virtual laboratories themselves.

-In ENVISAGE project we are also developing a web-based authoring tool, taking advantage of recent 3D graphic technologies such as three.js6.
-The instructor will be able to create the virtual environment, and design the learning context.
-The virtual lab will be easily compiled in WebGL or standalone-desktop format through Unity3D game engine, and disseminated to students.
-However, the important thing is that the teacher will be able to adapt the educational lab appropriately, using the analysis of pupils' behavior.
+In ENVISAGE project have also developed a web-based authoring tool, taking advantage of recent 3D graphic technologies such as three.js10.
+The instructor is able to create the virtual environment, and design the learning context.
+The virtual lab can compiled in WebGL or standalone-desktop format through Unity3D game engine, and disseminated to students.
+However, the important thing is that the teacher will be able to adapt the educational lab appropriately, using the analysis of pupils' behavior [11].